nitikas1111/NATURe/README.md

-# NATURe
+# NATure-
-Nature website project
+nature website with home , about and contact page.